US Expat Taxes for Americans Living in Belize – What You Need to Know

 Belizean taxes – what you need to know

 Belizean residents are only taxed on income sourced in Belize.
-Belizean income is taxed at a flat rate of 25% after the personal exemption, which changes regularly and depends on your circumstances, but is generous.
+Belizean income is taxed at a flat rate of 25% after the personal exemption, which changes regularly and depends on your circumstances.
 Additionally, there is no capital gains or inheritance tax.

 Foreigners living in Belize are considered a resident for tax purposes if they spend over 183 days a year in Belize, or if they have a permanent residency visa, which is straightforward to obtain.